 Aspirants are taking different approaches to get into the field, some are fortunate enough to be put into projects as freshers, but most aspirants are building their capabilities by learning theory and applying them on public data projects.

 While there is no dearth of free & paid material, too much of information has only confused the current crop of data aspirants.

 Based on the questions that I am asked by them on day to day basis, I can see how perplexed they are.
-Not to say, taking advantage of the situation, most of the training institutes are minting money like anything, bundling even non-relevant courses as well in data and AI ones.
+Not to say, taking advantage of the situation, most of the training institutes are minting money like anything, bundling even non-relevant courses as well in data ones.